Dennis Widgren

-Trond Dennis Widgren (born 28 March 1994) is a Swedish footballer who plays as a left back for IK Sirius in Allsvenskan.
+Trond Dennis Widgren (born 28 March 1994) is a Swedish footballer who plays as a left back for Östersund in Superettan.

 Club career

 Östersunds FK

 Widgren started to play football at IFK Östersund, before moving to other local club Östersunds FK at age 14.
 He made his debut for their senior team in 2010.

 During Widgren's time at the club, Östersund won several promotions from Division 2, Sweden's fourth tier, to Allsvenskan, the highest division.
 He was a key player for long-time manager Graham Potter's side between 2010 and 2018, also making several continental appearances in the Europa League.

 Widgren was a part of the Östersund side that won Svenska Cupen in 2017, the first domestic title in the club's history.

 Hammarby IF

 On 2 January 2019, Widgren moved on a free transfer to fellow Allsvenskan club Hammarby IF, signing a three-and-a-half-year contract.
 He made 25 league appearances during his first season, as the club finished 3rd in the table.

 On 30 May 2021, Widgren won the 2020–21 Svenska Cupen with Hammarby through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final.

 On 13 July 2021, Widgren was sent on loan for the remainder of the year to fellow Allsvenskan club IK Sirius.
 Making 18 league appearances, Widgren helped the club avoid relegation by finishing in 11th place in the table, before leaving at the end of the season.